dalehille/khist/README.md

 ### Prerequisites

+- [sqlite3](https://www.sqlite.org/index.html) if you're using khist.sh

-npm and nodejs if you want to run the web interface
+- npm and nodejs if you want to run the web interface

 ## Compatibility